ericmok/django-grunt-boilerplate-v1/README.md

 ###### Django related directory structure is optional!

-The gruntfile only cares about what is inside the **assets** folder for the apps it is set for!
+The gruntfile only cares about what is inside the **assets** folder for the apps it is set for.

 ```